partach/ha_modbus_wizard/README.md

 ## Features

 - **Zero YAML configuration** — everything done via the Home Assistant UI
+- Device templates support!
+Just present your device as a json template! (see below)
 - Full support for **serial (RS485/USB)** and **IP-based Modbus (TCP & UDP)**
 - **Runtime entity management** — add, edit, or remove sensors without restarting HA
 - Dedicated **Lovelace card** for live reading/writing any register (perfect for testing and debugging)